FUE (Follicular Unit Excision)

 View

 Photo 2.
-Donor area on the third day after the FUE procedure
+Donor area on the third day after the FUE hair transplant

 img